 They encourage stability/balance (engaging the muscles involved) as well as body awareness about where their body is in space.

-Today Betsy from Betsy’s Photography is sharing her favorite way to get out in nature with the perfect sensory activity… playing on a balance beam for kids!
+Today Betsy from Betsy’s Photography is sharing her favorite way to have her kiddo play on a balance beam.

 This post is part of the Sensory Summer series, hosted by Mommy Evolution in partnership with The Sensory Spectrum.

 Follow us all summer and visit Sensory Summer to get the latest sensory fun for your kiddos!

 10 Ways to Play on a Balance Beam for Kids